1nf3sT/GoldRaidManager/Readme.md

 [A read on GDKP runs in general](https://www.engadget.com/2010/06/14/gold-capped-gdkp-raiding-for-fun-and-profit/)

-**_Be aware!_** At this point in time the addon hasn't been tested other than just standing around testing the interface and the few lua errors I encountered, but from reading through all the code I'm confident in realising it as is.

 **Known issues:**
 * If your client crashes during the raid, the addon can't store the data and all the logs will be gone.